LiskArchive/lisk-dapps-sdk/README.md

 # Lisk Apps SDK

-The official SDK for building blockchain apps on the [Lisk](https://lisk.io) decentralized application platform.
+The official SDK for building blockchain apps on the [Lisk](https://lisk.io) platform.

 ## Directory Structure